Who (might have) met whom - whole list

 • 1854 - 1912: Henri Poincaré icon

-Jules Henri Poincaré (29/4/1854 - 17/7/1912) was a French mathematician, theoretical physicist, engineer, and philosopher of science, known for sphere-world and three-body problem.
+Jules Henri Poincaré (29/4/1854 - 17/7/1912) was a French mathematician, theoretical physicist, engineer, and philosopher of science, known for Poincaré series and limit cycle.

 • 1856 - 1940: J.J.
 Thomson icon